tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
-* Preprint, Accepted manuscript
+* Preprint: yes :warning: but only after 12 months embargo
-* 12 months embargo
+* Accepted manuscript: yes :warning: but only after 12 months embargo

 #### Re-use before official publication by publisher
 Permitted